 If you can fit this into your 48-hour itinerary to Buffalo, I would highly recommend a visit to Buffalo Zoo.
-This is one of the few world-class zoos that have not completely erased their past.
-Opened in 1875, there are many Victorian-era design elements that are reminiscent of what zoos used to look like.
+This is one of the few world-class zoos that have not entirely erased their past.
+Opened in 1875, many Victorian-era design elements are reminiscent of what zoos used to look like.
 Just with modern upgrades.
-The care of the animals is exceptional, with a great focus on environmental enrichment.
+The care of the animals is exceptional, with a significant focus on environmental enrichment.
 This is fun for the whole family.

 Arts & Entertainment

 When you plan your visit to Buffalo, New York be sure to include some world-class entertainment to your visit.

 - Kleinhan’s Music Hall is an amazing concert hall that was explicitly designed to highlight the music’s sound and the singer’s voices.
 We were honoured to hear one of the greatest singers of this generation – Kristin Chenoweth with the Buffalo Philharmonic Orchestra.
 This was a fabulous concert experience.

 - Shea’s Performing Arts Centre is a gorgeous theatre in the heart of Buffalo.
 They have touring productions of many of the best Broadway shows and much more.

 Some of our favourite places to grab a meal, a snack, or a sweet treat when we are in the Buffalo area: